barbazul/1kfa/mod_guide_player.md

 # More Moves - Rest, Seek Help

-Throughout Deckahedron World, players are asked to decide how their characters get hurt, how they respond to being hurt, and how they recover from their injuries.
+Throughout 1kFA, players are asked to decide how their characters get hurt, how they respond to being hurt, and how they recover from their injuries.